defanor/scf/README.md

 ### scf-mail ###

-IMAP and SMTP clients (over TLS, but certificate validation is turned off for now).
+IMAP and SMTP clients (over TLS).
 Fetches only new letters via IMAP.

 ### scf-irc ###